 The above discussion avouches (=certify) well that the science of classification is a complicated one and in case of algae it has reached its apogee (=highest point).
 Besides, we believe the more detailed study on algae would give rise to more accurate (or inaccurate?) classifications.

-This article will be incomplete if I don’t quote the words of Prescott (1969) about the complexity of classification schemes:
+This article will be incomplete if the author doesn’t quote the words of Prescott (1969) about the complexity of classification schemes:

 …..ideas concerning classification systems continually vary as more and more facts are disclosed which require modifications of the previous concepts.
 Further, we may come to realize that as long as there are three men on the earth, there will be at least two different interpretations of the facts, possibly three, and we may find that none of them is correct…